smileart/image_min/README.md

 ## Why

-Sometimes you get third party images from APIs, user inputs, etc. Quite often those images could be hosted behind HTTP server (which could be the issue if your site is HTTPS), anyone can see where the image loaded from and, moreover, Google PageSpeed Tools could complain about their (images) sizes and compression possibility.
+Sometimes you get third party images from APIs, user inputs, etc. Often those images could be hosted behind HTTP server (which could be the issue if your site is HTTPS), anyone can see where the image loaded from and, moreover, Google PageSpeed Tools could complain about their (images) sizes and compression possibility.

 This service solves all these issues: host it on your subdomain `https://images.example.com` behing HTTPS, encrypt original images sources, compress images on the fly (add some caching in front of it to taste).